UK says more deadly drone strikes possible, despite criticism

-LONDON Britain will not hesitate to carry out more deadly drone strikes against militants in Syria planning attacks on the United Kingdom, defence secretary Michael Fallon said on Tuesday, as he defended the killing of a British Islamic State fighter.
+LONDON Britain will not hesitate to carry out more deadly drone strikes against militants in Syria planning attacks on the United Kingdom, defense minister Michael Fallon said on Tuesday, as he defended the killing of a British Islamic State fighter.

 Prime Minister Cameron told parliament on Monday that he had approved an air strike against a vehicle carrying a British jihadist in Syria who he said was plotting attacks against Britain.